mattermost/mattermost-developer-documentation/site/content/blog/2019-12-18-cloud-monitoring.md

 The use of labels makes the identification of the clusters easier in the Grafana dashboards and panels.

-Having the ability to add and remove targets in an automated way is really important when a new Prometheus server is registered or deregistered with Route53.
-This is why we developed a [Lambda function](https://github.com/mattermost/mattermost-cloud-monitoring/tree/master/prometheus-dns-registration-service) that handles the updates of the Prometheus server configmap when a new Route53 record is created/deleted.
+Having the ability to add and remove targets in an automated way is really important when a new Prometheus server is registered or deregistered with Route 53.
+This is why we developed a [Lambda function](https://github.com/mattermost/mattermost-cloud-monitoring/tree/master/prometheus-dns-registration-service) that handles the updates of the Prometheus server configmap when a new Route 53 record is created/deleted.

 #### Data Transfer Cost and DNS Resolution